Where to Find the Vegan-Friendly Restaurants Around Gion

 Gion Tanto (祇園 たんと)

 In Kyoto, if you are craving Japan’s street food, such as Okonomiyaki or Teppanyaki, visit Gion Tanto.
+It is where you meet vegan Okonomiyaki and Teppanyaki in Kyoto.
 The restaurant in a traditional house is just at the side of the Shirakawa River (白川), allowing you to eat while overlooking the small stream from the window.

 Eating Okonomiyaki in Gion Tanto’s traditional setting is an absolute dream.
-Putting your shoes in the antique-like wooden shoe case with a wooden plate as a key and sitting on the tatami mats make the dining experience more enjoyable!
+Putting your shoes in the antique-like wooden shoe case, using a wooden plate as a key, and sitting on the tatami mats make the dining experience more enjoyable!
 The service is top-notch, too!

 When you get to Gion Tanto, ask the staff for the vegan menu.
 The vegan menu available since 2020 is in English (with Japanese notations underneath).
 Apparently, Genmai Dashi Chazuke Nijiya‘s owner contributed a lot to the creation of Gion Tanto’s vegan menu.